Root Canals in Amherst, NH

 If the decayed area is localized and small, we may be able to restore the tooth with a filling after the root canal is complete.
 For more extensive decay or if the tooth is weakened, a crown is normally used to cover the tooth and give it added protection and support.

-The root canal procedure is relatively painless.
+At Family Dental, we do our best to ensure that the root canal procedure is relatively painless.
 You may experience some mild pain and tenderness for a day or two after your root canal.
 This pain can usually be treated with over-the-counter pain medication such as ibuprofen.
 If the pain continues or is more severe, or if you have any other concerns after your root canal, be sure to let us know.

 Once the area has healed from the infection you should be pain-free and able to eat, brush and floss normally.
 The most painful part of a root canal by far is the abscess before the treatment!